TOMToolkit/tom_base/docs/brokers/create_dataservice.rst

 Customizing your Data Service:
 ******************************

-The next step is to update our code to have all specific features relevent for our data service.
-Here we will focus on extending several methods of `DataService` to be relevent for your data service.
+The next step is to update our code to have all of the specific features relevant for our data service.
+Here we will focus on extending several methods of `DataService` to perform the specific tasks needed to interface with your data service.
 Ultimately there are many things that can be customized for your DataService, and many tools built into the base class to help you do this.
-This section will take you through the fundamentals to get you started, but you should review the :doc:`full class documentation <../api/tom_dataservices/data_services>` before you procede.
+This section will take you through the fundamentals to get you started, but you should review the :doc:`full class documentation <../api/tom_dataservices/data_services>` before you precede.

 Filling out our `MyServiceForm`